SOCIAL MEDIA

 7. How Will I Laugh Tomorrow

 Next up was Pantera!
 Pantera has always been more of a peripheral name in my metal journey.
 I respect their legacy and influence within the genre, but they’ve never really been on my radar in a meaningful way.
-With the current lineup acting more as a tribute to the original band—since both Dimebag Darrell and Vinnie Paul have passed—it felt less like seeing the original Pantera and more like witnessing a legacy act paying homage to their history.
-Charlie Benante and Zakk Wylde do a solid job, but it’s clear this version of Pantera exists in a different context from their peak years.
-It seems reactions were divided when their return to the stage was announced in 2022.
-While the band has stressed that this is more of a tribute to the Abbott brothers and the band's legacy, it remains controversial due to Vinnie Paul's public opposition to any version of Pantera without Dime.
-Additionally, the bad blood between Phil and the Abbott brothers before Dime’s death in 2004 leads some fans to feel this comeback crosses a line.
-From my perspective, the performance was respectful and an honor to the Pantera I never experienced.
+The current lineup is more of a tribute to the original band since both Dimebag Darrell and Vinnie Paul have passed.
+Charlie Benante and Zakk Wylde do a solid job though.
+Their return to the stage was a bit controversial when it was announced in 2022.
+The bad blood between Phil and the Abbott brothers before Dime’s death in 2004 makes some fans feel like this comeback crosses a line.
+From my perspective, the performance paid homage to the Pantera I never got to experience.

-That said, it was a unique opportunity to see them live—one I probably wouldn’t have pursued if they weren’t on a bill with Metallica.
+That said, it was a unique opportunity to see them live.
+I probably wouldn’t have pursued if they weren’t on a lineup with Metallica.
 I don’t have a deep connection to their music, so I probably wouldn’t go out of my way to see them again under different circumstances.
 It’s also hard to ignore the controversy surrounding frontman Phil Anselmo.
-His past actions and statements—including racist gestures and associations with white supremacy symbols—cast a shadow over the band.
-Also, I detest the “Dime-scheme” Rebel guitars because I hate the Confederate flag so much.
-While some fans argue he’s apologized and moved on, the baggage still lingers, especially for those of us who aren't diehard fans.
+His past actions and statements, which include racist gestures and associations with white supremacy symbols, have always casted a shadow over the band.
+Also, I detest the “Dime-scheme” Rebel guitars because I hate the Confederate flag so much lol.
+Some people argue he’s apologized and moved on, the baggage still lingers, especially for those of us who aren't diehard fans.

 One of the highlights of the night was watching Zakk Wylde shred on the guitar.
-Seeing him in person is something else—he’s built like a Viking, towering over the stage with massive arms, swinging a guitar like it weighs nothing.
+Seeing him in person is something else.
+He’s built like a Viking, towering over the stage with these massive arms, swinging a guitar like it weighs nothing.
 When he launched into one of his signature solos, the energy changed.
 His playing is raw, fast, and chaotic.
-He plays like he’s trying to split the Earth in half.
-All in all, I’m glad I saw them once, especially during a massive Metallica show.
-For me, it was more about the moment than the music itself.
+He plays like he’s trying to split the Earth in half lol.
+I’m glad I saw them once, especially during a massive Metallica show.
 I also have to point out that Phil Anselmo performed barefoot the whole time.
 What a redneck lol.
 It’s wild to think that Pantera might have remained a forgettable glam hair metal band in the '80s if Phil Anselmo hadn’t come around.

 Set List: